-- B.A.
-Stipulated Orders.
+- A. Stipulated Orders.
 Settlement saves time and resources for both the Commission and the respondent(s).
 At any time, the Executive Director may enter negotiations with a respondent(s) to resolve the factual and legal allegations in a complaint by way of a stipulated order.
 The stipulated order will set forth the pertinent facts and may include an agreement as to anything that could be ordered by the Commission under its authority pursuant to Charter section C3.699-13.
 The stipulated order will also explicitly state that: - 1.
 The proposed stipulated order is subject to approval by the Commission; - 2.
 The respondent knowingly and voluntarily waives all procedural rights under the law and these Regulations; - 3.
 The respondent understands and acknowledges that the stipulation is not binding on any other law enforcement agency, and does not preclude the Commission or its staff from cooperating with or assisting any other government agency about the matter, or any other matter related to it; - 4.
 The respondent agrees that in the event the Commission refuses to approve the proposed stipulation, it will become null and void; and - 5.
-In the event the Commission rejects the proposed stipulation and a full evidentiary hearing before the Commission becomes necessary, no member of the Commission will be disgualified because of prior consideration of the stipulation. - B. Non-Admissible.
-The details and supporting documentation for unsuccessful settlement negotiations are non-admissible in the subsequent administrative enforcement action. - C. Installment Plans.
-As a rule, the Executive Director will not accept the use of donor funds or Legal Defense Funds offers to pay any assessed administrative penalties in installments without proof of inability to pay as set forth in Section 9(E).
-Upon proof of inability to pay, the Executive Director may consider accepting an offer to pay assessed penalties in installments, but installment agreements must require full payment before the expiration of 6 months.
+In the event the Commission rejects the proposed stipulation and a full evidentiary hearing before the Commission becomes necessary, no member of the Commission will be disqualified because of prior consideration of the stipulation. - B. Non-Admissible.
+The details and supporting documentation for unsuccessful settlement negotiations are non-admissible in the subsequent administrative enforcement action.

-- D. Assessing Administrative Penalties.
-When assessing administrative penalties for the purposes of settlement negotiation, Staff will follow the rules set forth in Section 9(E)-10(H) of these regulations. - E. Consent Calendar.
+- C. As a rule, the Executive Director will not accept the use of donor funds or Legal Defense Funds to pay any assessed administrative penalties. - D. Assessing Administrative Penalties.
+When assessing administrative penalties for the purposes of settlement negotiation, Staff will follow the rules set forth in Section 10(H) of these regulations. - E. Consent Calendar.
 Immediately after the Executive Director enters a stipulated order with a respondent, the Executive Director will inform the Commission of the proposed stipulation.
 Thereafter, any member of the Commission may request that the stipulated order be reviewed in public session by the full panel of the Commission during its next meeting.
 Requests for consideration before the full panel of the Commission must be received by the Executive Director by 12:00 p.m. on the fifth calendar day prior to the Commission meeting.
-If no member requests review in public session by the full panel of the Commission, then the stipulated order will be placed on the public agenda for the next Commission meeting in a section titled "Consent Calendar."
+If no member requests review in public session by the full panel of the next Commission, then the stipulated order will be placed on the public agenda for the next Commission meeting in a section titled "Consent Calendar."
 Members of the public will be permitted to comment on any stipulated order listed on the Consent Calendar. - F. Commission Approval Required.
 Stipulated orders must be approved by the Commission and, upon approval, must be announced publicly.
 The stipulated order will have the full force of a final order of the Commission. - G. Retaliation Notification.
 Within 10 days of the Commission's execution of a stipulated order finding that a respondent(s) has retaliated against a City employee in violation of Section 4.115 of the San Francisco Governmental Conduct Code, the Executive Director will notify the Clerk of the Board of Supervisors by sending her a copy of the Commission's final order.

-Section-13 14.
+Section 14.
 Statute of Limitations